 Once you have narrowed your selection, visit your top choices through our Campus Tours.
 If possible, you should also arrange to visit the campuses in person.

-Research your payment options.
+Research your financial options.

 You should look into scholarships, student loans, and other financial aid options before you apply to a particular college or university.
 Since there is so much financial aid available and since colleges are generally willing to work with you to put together a favorable financial aid package, money shouldn’t be a primary concern when considering a college.